Back to Symptoms

 Bleeding during pregnancy

-1st trimester
+First trimester

 Possible causes of vaginal bleeding during the first trimester include:

-2nd or 3rd trimester
+Second or third trimester

 Possible causes of vaginal bleeding during the second or third trimester include:

-Normal vaginal bleeding near the end of pregnancy
+Typical vaginal bleeding near the end of pregnancy

-1st trimester
+First trimester

-During the first trimester (weeks one through 12):
+During the first trimester, weeks one through 12:

-2nd trimester
+Second trimester

-3rd trimester
+Third trimester

 © 1998-2024 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.